 Google Trends spots all kinds of events, ranging from big to small, global to local, and everything in between.
-It knows that every four years the entire world rushes to discuss the Olympics for about two weeks, as well as that the “climate strike” term Greta Thunberg used in her ardent speech at the UN was on everybody’s lips for a whole week after the summit.
+It knows that every four years the entire world rushes to discuss the Olympics for about two weeks.
+It also knows that the “climate strike” term Greta Thunberg used in her ardent speech at the UN was on everybody’s lips for an entire week after the summit.

-Using Google Trends’ Explore tool for keyword research
+How to use Google Trends’ Explore tool for keyword research

-To get started, enter the seed keyword into the search box at the top of the Google Trends interface, and find the Related topics and Related queries tabs at the very bottom of the Explore section.
+To get started, enter the seed keyword into the search box at the top of the Google Trends interface and find the Related topics and Related queries tabs at the very bottom of the Explore section.

 You can use different filters to get the most relevant results:

 - When entering your search query into the search box, you can choose whether to discover it as a topic/category or as a search term.
-It’s better to go for the first option as, otherwise, you may get some non-relevant keyword suggestions.
+It’s better to go for the first option because you may otherwise get some non-relevant keyword suggestions.
 For example, if you choose to discover fashion as a search term, and not as a topic, keywords like A Christmas in Royal Fashion (which is a film name) will pop up among the related topics.